 The crown chakra aligns with the “dreams” that inspired Islam.
 A series of “night visits” (visionary dreams) between the Archangel Gabriel and the Prophet Muhammad began a spiritual movement that is now the second largest religion in the world.
 Islam is one of three “Abrahamic” faiths.

-Ishmael and Isaac were sons of Abraham.
+Ishmael and Isaac were the sons of Abraham.
 Ishmael is the elder son, born of Hagar.
-Muhammad is believed to be a descendent of Ishmael.
+Muhammad, the prophet of Islam, is believed to be a descendent of Ishmael.
 He was born in Mecca in 570 ACE.
-Orphaned as a child he began receiving visions in his dreams at the age of 40.
-Gabriel serves as a messenger angel in Jewish scripture.
+Orphaned as a child, he began receiving visions during dreamtime at the age of 40.
+The archangel Gabriel, is seen as a messenger angel in all three faiths.

 “None of you is a believer until you love for your brother what you love for yourself.” – Muhammad

 The symbol for Islam is a hilal (lunar crescent of the new moon) cradling a five-pointed star.
 The Islamic calendar is a lunar calendar the new moon represents a new month.
 The star is thought to either represent the archangel Gabriel or the five pillars of Islam.
 It wasn’t until 1453, when the Turks conquered Constantinople (Istanbul), that this image became the official symbol of Islam.

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 134 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this as a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for your support.
 Laural

 Mandala Chakra book available at: Amazon

 Mandala Chakra card deck available at: Printers Studio

 If you wish to gift one of my mandalas to a friend or hang in your home or office they are available in my online gallery: Ink Drop Arthaus